tsupplis/timesync-mini/go/README.md

 The program will only set the system time if:
 - Running as root
 - Time offset is greater than 500ms
-- Remote year is >= 2025
+- Remote year is between 2025 and 2200
-- Query time is less than 500ms
+- Round-trip time is less than 10 seconds

 ## Platform-specific Time Setting